-Sometimes a spiritual experience can be a heavy feeling of dread as though a person "feels" that something bad is going to happen or knows that something bad has happened to a loved one only to later find out it has.
+Sometimes a spiritual experience can be a heavy feeling of dread as though a person "feels" that something bad is going to happen, or knows that something bad has happened to a loved one only to later find out it has.
 Sometimes they are described as extreme and overwhelming sensations of peace, love, and hope.
 It's possible to have experiences that are combinations of the two extremes.
 It's possible to have a spiritual experience without even knowing it.
 Biblically speaking, we could encounter angels in the form of people and not know it (Heb.
 13:2).
-God could put a thought in our mind that we might think is ours or direct our paths without our being aware of it.
+God could put a thought in our mind that we might think is ours, or direct our paths without us being aware of it.

 I have had spiritual experiences and will describe them.
 Believe them or not.

 After I became a Christian and renounced my occult activity, I desired to serve God.
 Something happened that I have never experienced before or since.
-I had been praying intensely for many weeks--begging God to use me in any way He desired.
-My prayers were constant throughout the day, day after day, week after week.
-Then, I remember the singular and profound sensation as though God were talking to me, asking me, within myself, what I wanted.
+I had been praying intensely for many weeks, begging God to use me in any way he desired.
+My prayers were constant throughout the day, day after day, week after week Then, I remember the singular and profound sensation as though God were talking to me, asking me, within myself, what I wanted.
 I remember being stunned.
 It was not a voice.
 It was more like thoughts just entered my mind.
 It was an awareness, a sensation that there was something "other" than me involved.
 It was intense.
 I remember where I was standing in my apartment.
 I remember looking at the wall and what I saw in the grain of the paneling.
-I remember "feeling" as though I was in the presence of God and that His intention was upon me.
+I remember "feeling" as though I was in the presence of God, and that his intention was upon me.
 Then, a thought that wasn't my own asked me a question, "What do you want?"
 I remember being profoundly aware that something unusual was occurring.
 I just "knew" it was God.
-I answered the question, "Lord, I want to be used by You to bring as many people as possible to know You."
+I answered the question, "Lord, I want to be used by you to bring as many people as possible to know you."
 I immediately sensed a second question.
 "When?
 Early in life or late in life?"
 I said, "Late in life."
 That was it.
 The sensation was gone.

 Now, the problem with conveying these experiences is that they are subjective and can be very easily dismissed.
 I do not offer them as proof of anything but only as what they are, spiritual experiences.